 Now these are 3 of many research options.
 If your product is popular, it’ll show up as such on one or more of the 3 research options I gave you.

-Step 3: Start by picking one item out of your list to create a review on.
+Step 3: Pick one high ticket item out of your list.